 Applications for certificate issuance may be submitted by Applicants as described in section 1.3.3.
+HARICA marks all previously revoked and/or rejected certificate requests and may use this information to identify subsequent suspicious certificate requests.

 4.1.2 Enrollment process and responsibilities